NSCINC/HOLOSEA-DAPP/README.md

+Here’s an updated version of your **HoloSea DApp** documentation with futuristic emojis and an introduction about AI.

+---

-# ⚡ Zeus HoloFi ⚡
+# ⚡ HoloSea DApp ⚡

 ## 🌌 Technologies Utilized